-David Shoebridge is the No.1 Upper House candidate for the Greens in the 2011 NSW state election.
+David Shoebridge was the No.1 Upper House candidate for the Greens in the 2011 NSW state election.
 He joined the NSW parliament in September 2010, is a Greens Councillor on Woollahra Council, and was formerly a barrister working in industrial relations law.
 He lives in Sydney with his partner and two daughters and enjoys bushwalking.

 David's key campaigns since becoming a Greens MP have been: